 For more information, go to AMS quick start video and SAP NetWeaver monitoring-Azure Monitoring for SAP Solutions.

 The Microsoft digital telemetry platform provides benefits across our SAP and business-process landscape.
 We have created a solution that facilitates end-to-end SAP business-process monitoring, which in turn enables our key personas to do their jobs better.

 Benefits for each persona include the following:

 - Business users no longer need to create service tickets to get the status of SAP transaction flows.
 They can examine our business processes from end to end, including SAP transactions and external processes.

 - Executives can trust that their business processes execute seamlessly and that any errors are proactively addressed with no impact to customers or partners.

-The benefits of our UTP extend across Microsoft by providing:
+The benefits of our platform extend across Microsoft by providing:

 - End-to-end visibility into business processes.
-Our UTP provides visibility into business processes across the organization, which then facilitates better communication and a clearer understanding of all parts of our business.
+Our Unified Telemetry Platform (UTP) provides visibility into business processes across the organization, which then facilitates better communication and a clearer understanding of all parts of our business.
 We have a more holistic view of how we’re operating, which helps us work together to achieve our business goals.

 - Decreased time to resolve issues.
 Our visibility into business processes informs users at all levels when an issue occurs.
-Business users can see the interruption in their workflow, executives are notified of business-process delays, and engineers can identify and resolve issues.
-This all occurs before customers are affected.
+Business users can examine the interruption in their workflow, executives are notified of business-process delays, and engineers can identify and resolve issues.
+This activity all occurs before our customers are affected.